tekpinar/correlationplus/README.md

 You can use elastic network models or your molecular dynamics trajectories for calculation of dynamical correlations.

+The easiest way to test correlationplus is to use it via Google Colab.
+Click [correlationplus.ipynb](correlationplus.ipynb) to use correlationplus without installing it on your computer.

 ## Video Tutorials
 * Installation: https://www.youtube.com/watch?v=Fc_xpnrbbWU
 * Calculate Module: https://www.youtube.com/watch?v=04b7mdulHW8